CleverRaven/Cataclysm-DDA/design-doc.md

 A very dangerous tenth or so of ferals maintain most of their human intelligence.
 They can use any tools they would have in life, can plan tactics, and can assess your weaknesses and use salvaged materiel to exploit them… Basically anything an NPC should be able to do.
 Likely they can talk as well, although probably it would be difficult for them to be too deceptive.
 These comprise about 1/1000 of the zombie faction.
 Over time these will probably evolve into a variant living form of zombie Masters and become another nemesis level villain for the late game.
 Feral Masters would be exceedingly rare, probably 1/10,000 or less, given the low odds of an intelligent feral living long enough to evolve.

-Many of the Blob Lieutenants sent to earth were probably the equivalent to Feral Masters among their own species.
+Many of the Blob Avatars sent to earth were probably the equivalent to Feral Masters among their own species.